Diagnostic Medical Sonography

-- Applicants must submit official transcripts (except Cypress and Fullerton Colleges), documents in person to the Health Science Applications office, by March 15.
-Please bring photo identification:
+- Applicants must submit official transcripts (except Cypress and Fullerton Colleges), to admissions and records, by March 15.

 - Class enrollment is based on the number of approved clinical education centers available.
 Student capacity is also determined by the Joint Review Commission in Diagnostic Medical Sonographers.

 DMS 160 C Introduction to Sonography 2 Units

 Term hours 27 lecture and 27 laboratory.
 This course is designed for the student who has been accepted to the diagnostic medical sonography program.
 Basic sonography theory is taught with emphasis on sonographic terminology and equipment manipulation.
 Anatomy identification, scanning planes, transducer orientation, ergonomics, and scanning protocols are included. $14 materials fee payable at registration.
 (CSU)